-- Care and concern from service providers - Spontaneity-people are authorized to think - Problem solving-people can work out the intricacies of problems - Recovery-will anybody make a special effort to set a problem right?8
+- Problem solving-people can work out the intricacies of problems - Recovery-will anybody make a special effort to set a problem right7

 Their conclusions add another dimension to the service strategy statement.
 In addition to certain recognizable products and services delivered at a certain speed and level of quality, guests expect employees to accept the responsibility for resolving problems.
 The guest should not encounter unconcerned staff or be bounced from employee to employee in order to have a problem solved.
-Management must develop a staff whose members can think and solve problems.
-This dimension to the service strategy statement makes the delivery of professional hospitality a challenge!
+Management must develop a staff that can think and solve problems.
+This dimension to the service strategy statement will make the delivery of professional hospitality a challenge!